davidly/ttt/README.md

         Transfer lt.ba, which translates the assembly code back to a .co file and run the binary:

-	    In basic (only basic can transfer .ba files and only TERMINAL can copy .DO files) Load "com:88E1E"
+	    In basic (only basic can transfer .ba files and only TELCOM can copy .DO files) Load "com:88E1E"
 	    On the pc, copy lt.ba com3
+	    After the transfer, hit Break on the trs-80
-	    Save the code to the RAM filesystem as lt.ba
+	    Save the code to the RAM filesystem as lt.ba using F3 (save)

+	Load, process, and execute t.do:

-        On the trs-80, go into terminal and configure serial to the same settings as above.
+            On the trs-80, go into Telcom and configure serial to the same settings as above.
             Start terminal and press f2 for download.
 Specify t.do On the pc, copy t.do com3
-        On the trs-80, F8 to exit and say yes to disconnect, then f8 to go back to the root menu Run lt.ba, which loads t.do, converts it to binary in RAM, and executes the app
+            On the trs-80, F8 to exit and say yes Y to disconnect, then f8 to go back to the root menu Run lt.ba, which loads t.do, converts it to binary in RAM, and executes the app

 ![image](https://user-images.githubusercontent.com/1497921/194186054-643823b5-1b1d-4eff-b3a8-ff3091785372.png)